When does the dahlia tuber sale begin?

 What is your cancellation policy?

-We are happy to cancel your order and provide a 100% refund until your order has shipped.
-Once your order has been shipped out, it can no longer be canceled and is considered a “return” (see return terms in the next paragraph).
-Shipping occurs within 1-7 days.
-I try to ship as soon as I can so you can get your order as soon as possible (there are times when I ship out within a few hours), so be sure to let me know as quickly as possible if you need to cancel your order (email@example.com).
+I am happy to cancel your order and provide a 100% refund until your order has shipped, BUT once your order has been shipped out, it can no longer be canceled and is considered a “return” (see return terms in the next paragraph).
+Be sure to let me know as quickly as possible if you need to cancel your order (email@example.com).

 What is your return policy?